NatMota/kaggle-ieee-fraud/README.md

 # IEEE-Fraud Kaggle Challenge with CatBoost

-AKA submitting a solution to Kaggle on a Saturday meetup.
+AKA submitting a solution to Kaggle for the first time, on a Saturday meetup.

 The main goal of this was to merge the raw data, use only data types immediately usable in the model, generate a list of propensities for fraud on each transaction from the model and submission.
 I extended it with a graphical finish by including the SHAP library, which plays well with Catboost.